 I did not begin with exercising, eating healthy, drinking water, taking collagen…I began with one change.
 That one small change spurred on the next, and then the next.
 I was down 62 pounds at 18 months and 74 pounds today from where I was in December 2019.

 The moments that feel hard about this new lifestyle today, pale in comparison to the true underlying hardship I was enduring being overweight, tired, and not feeling good.
 So, yes, there are times when it’s not fun eating queso during the week or workouts aren’t draining but it’s worth that moment of self-pity or prioritizing, versus the day in day out of being at an unhealthy weight and lifestyle.

 I cannot be cheering for you any more loudly than I am right now, please hear me say, “You got this!”

 What small change can you envision yourself starting with?
 For me, it was my eating but for you, it may be drinking more water.

-Results are increased energy, more self-confidence, active with my children and husband, get out of bed more easily, decreased stress, and so much more.
+Results are increased energy, more self-confidence, being active with my children and husband, getting out of bed more easily, decreased stress, and so much more.